 Exercise 1

-Compute the mean of the number sequence with the values: 1, 2, …, 9, 10.
+Compute the mean of the number sequence: 1, 2, …, 9, 10.

-Without using the function mean that is already implemented in R, this could be done manually as follows.
+Without using the function mean, which is already implemented in R, this could be done manually as follows.
 The arithmetic mean can be calculated as the sum of the values divided by their number (Tammadge, 1970).
 After the prompt sign > in the R console one can enter the following expression:

 > (1+2+3+4+5+6+7+8+9+10)/10

-However, using R as a pocket calculator only utilizes a fraction of R's potential and merely serves as an introductory example.
+Using R as a pocket calculator only utilizes a fraction of R's potential and merely serves as an introductory example.

 Self-Check Questions